KVSADITYA/231FA04936-MLOps-Feast-SkillGap/README.md

 After executing the notebook, include the following outputs in the repository or report:

-1. Historical feature output
+1. Historical feature output: The historical retrieval successfully fetched a DataFrame with a shape of (180, 36).
+This includes the 180 student records joined with their corresponding 36 feature columns (such as Skill_Gap_Category, Average_Curriculum_Score, event_timestamp, etc.) from the offline store.
-2. Model accuracy
+2. Model accuracy: The logistic regression model achieved an accuracy of 88.89%.
-3. Online feature output
+3. Online feature output: The online store successfully returned the latest materialized feature values for a single student.
+The retrieved output is a DataFrame with 1 row and 34 columns for the student ID CSE26035.
-4. One final prediction
+4. One final prediction: Using the features retrieved from the online store, the model's final predicted skill-gap category for student CSE26035 is Low.

 HOW TO RUN